wickedlyethan/wickedlyethan.github.io/content/About.md

 I have a lot of stories I want to tell and am constantly struggling to carve out the time in life to write them, so I call myself a "writer" aspirationally for now!

 I have a deeply adversarial relationship with platforms and social media, so part of my perennial tinkering with this site is to work that out.
-I hope I post stuff that people like, but if not then it's still a great exercise in creativity and finishing things!
+I hope I post stuff that people like, but if not then it's still a great exercise in creativity and finishing things.

 Check out my [Now page]({{<ref "/Now">}}) to see the latest.